 The following information is from OpenStax Biology 2e 44.5

 Today we are transitioning out of the Holocene Epoch and into the Anthropocene Epoch, named for the outsized influence humans are having on the Earth’s climate and ecology.
 (The Anthropocene is an unofficial epoch, used to describe Earth’s most recent history; in 2023, it was proposed that the Anthropocene began in the 1950s.)
 The Anthropocene is noted for human-driven climate change.
 Climate change can be understood by approaching three areas of study:

 - evidence of current and past global climate change

 - documented results of climate change

-It is helpful to keep these three different aspects of climate change clearly separated when consuming media reports about global climate change.
-We should note that it is common for reports and discussions about global climate change to confuse the data showing that Earth’s climate is changing with the factors that drive this climate change.
+It is helpful to keep these three different aspects of climate change clearly separated when consuming popular media reports about global climate change; it is common for reports and discussions about global climate change to confuse the data showing that Earth’s climate is changing with the factors that drive this climate change.

 The burning of fossil fuels is an important source of greenhouse gases, which play a major role in the greenhouse effect.

 Since we cannot go back in time to directly measure climatic variables, such as average temperature and precipitation, we instead indirectly measure temperature through historical evidence of Earth’s past climate which can be obtained from air bubbles trapped in Antarctic ice.

 The 0°C on the Y-axis of the top graph above (blue) refers to the long-term average.
 Temperatures that are greater than 0°C exceed Earth’s long-term average temperature, and temperatures that are less than 0°C are less than Earth’s average temperature.
 This figure shows that there have been periodic cycles of increasing and decreasing temperature in the last 400,000 years.
 Two significant temperature irregularities have occurred during the past 2,000 years: